muratk5n/thirdwave/en/README.md

 ---

-Afaik such blending requires no change in hardware; There is work to generate the green H2, other than that it's a freebie
+Afaik such blending requires no change in hardware; There is work to generate the green H2, other than that, blending is a freebie.

 H2 View: "20% hydrogen gas grid blending could enable 70.86GW of production, says new European Commission report"